contensis/contensis.github.io/docs-src/content-types/field-editors/editor-markdown.md

 ### Show toolbar
-The setting enables you to disable the editor toolbar from being displayed.
+This setting enables you to disable the editor toolbar from being displayed.
 This would require an author to understand how to write in the markdown syntax.

 Its default is set to *No*.